-There are two key characteristics in determining whether a discussion is a "formal discussion" thus requiring the union to be invited or some other type of discussion supervisors may have with their employees:
+There are two key characteristics in determining whether a discussion is a "formal discussion" thus requiring the union to be invited or some other type of discussion supervisors may have with their employees without having to invite the union to attend:

 - who will be at the meeting; and